strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 protect the privacy and security of the organisation's data.

 This process will also apply where a user is requesting a password re-set.
-However, the auto :ref:`password-recovery` process available to you via the MDS login screen is the preferred method of password retrieval.
+However, the auto :ref:`password_recovery_faqs` process available to you via the MDS login screen is the preferred method of password retrieval.

 If your email address or mobile number has changed, it is important that you update